 Not all insurance is worth the premium.
 Avoid extended warranties or “insurance” on small electronics, rental car damage waivers if your auto policy includes rental coverage, and accidental death policies (often called “dread disease”) that duplicate health insurance.
 Travel insurance can be useful but only for expensive, nonrefundable trips.
 Similarly, pet insurance can make sense for big vet bills, but only if you have trouble saving for emergencies.

-The bottom line: prioritize high-severity, low-probability risks.
-Use deductibles you can afford and skip policies that cover trivial expenses.
-For personalized advice and more in-depth resources, visit MoneyWise, where you’ll find detailed guides to tailor your coverage to your life stage and financial situation.
+For personalized advice and more in-depth resources, visit MoneyWise, where you will find detailed guides to tailor your coverage to your life stage and financial situation.